 Using your CPAP machine on the plane (or train)

-Many airlines want 48 hours notice if you would like to use your CPAP on board the aircraft, but again, if you forget this, you will probably be okay – I have never had anyone say anything about it.
+Many airlines want 48 hours notice if you would like to use your CPAP on board the aircraft, but again, if you forget this, you will probably be okay – I have never had anyone say anything about it (and I have never remembered to ask).
 Don’t forget, millions of people have sleep apnea and travel with CPAP machines, so airline and security staff see them all the time.
 You will want to be sure to have a power adapter with you, and check ahead of time if your seat has a power outlet that will support your machine.
 You can check Seat Guru for details of your plane layout ahead of time.
 If you’re traveling by train, you can request information about the best seats to reserve with access to an outlet with the train company.

 Tips for getting set up at the hotel